rimutaka/posts/lambda-url-with-cloudfront/readme.md

 ### Add one header per line in the CORS configuration form

-Since the HTTP headers are sent as a comma-separated list it seems logical to enter the list in the _Allow headers_ box (red highlight).
+Since the HTTP headers are sent as a comma-separated list it seems logical to enter the list in a single _Allow headers_ box (red highlight).
-AWS will let you save the invalid config and produce an incorrect response to the OPTIONS request.
+AWS will let you save the invalid config and produce an incorrect response to the OPTIONS request later.

 Enter one header per line (green highlight).
 Remember that header names are case-insensitive.